China Sourcing Agents

 CE (Class IIa MDR)ISO 13485ISO 27427

-Three nebulizer technologies are available for OEM respiratory product development.
-Understanding the trade-offs determines which is right for your product category.
+When sourcing wholesale medical devices, three nebulizer technologies are available for OEM respiratory product development.
+Understanding the trade-offs determines which is right for your custom private label product category.

 Jet (compressor-driven).
 Air flows through a nozzle, creating a venturi effect that atomizes liquid medication.
 Durable, inexpensive to manufacture, and compatible with virtually all medications — including viscous suspensions.
 Drawbacks: noise (~55 dB(A)), bulky compressor, slow treatment time (10–15 minutes for a standard 2.5mL fill).
 Still dominates in hospital and clinic settings where portability is not required.